mdpkh/retro6k/README.md

 ### Linux / GCC

 Install the SDL2 binaries and development libraries for your system if you don't already have them.
-In Debian, that's the packages `libsdl2-2.0-0`, `libsdl2-dev`, and their dependencies.
 You'll need GCC/G++ version 8 or higher, because C++17 features such as `std::filesystem` are used.
-Run the script `buildr6k` in the source root.
-If you move the compiled program elsewhere, copy or move the `.rom` and `.R6kCart` files with it.
+On Debian based distros, that's the packages `libsdl2-2.0-0`, `libsdl2-dev`, `gcc-8`, `g++-8`, and their dependencies.
+Run `make` in the root directory to finish compilation.

 ### MS Visual Studio